"Why is Weldor's Workshop the right choice for me?"

 The fourth week covers Aluminum, a light weight, highly heat dissipating and chemicaly resistant metal.
 You will take on the unique challenges of the material, such as: the oxide layer, physical/chemical preparation, arc-wander and achieving adequate penetration.

-The Oxy-Acetylene Safety course at Weldor's Workshop is one week long.
+The Oxy-Acetylene Safety course at Weldor's Workshop is two weeks long.
 You will learn the science behind one of the the world's oldest torch cutting/welding techniques and apply it using the fundamentals of brazing and soldering.

 Safety glasses and gloves included.
 Jackets and Helmets available.